Kalamata Olive Pasta

 Refrigerator: Store this pasta in an airtight container in the refrigerator and consume within 3 days.

-Freezer: I don’t generally recommend freezing pasta because it changes the consistency of it (and not for the better).
+Freezer: I don’t generally recommend freezing pasta because it changes its consistency (and not for the better).

 Reheat: Reheat in the oven at 300F, covered, until warmed through.
-You can also reheat it in the microwave, and you can even enjoy it cold/room temperature.
+You can also reheat it in the microwave, but it’s also enjoyable cold or at room temperature.

 More Simple Pasta Recipes